delta592/asitop/MAKEFILE_GUIDE.md

 make install-dev
 ```

+- Syncs all dependencies using `uv sync --extra test`
-- Creates virtual environment if needed
+- Creates `.venv/` if it doesn't exist
 - Installs production dependencies
 - Installs test dependencies (pytest, coverage, linters)
 - **Use this for development and testing**
+- Uses `uv.lock` for reproducible builds

 ## Testing Commands